Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Introduction

-In this article we focus in particular on a family of abelian varieties that contains many degenerate ones.
+We focus in particular on a family of abelian varieties that contains many degenerate ones.
 Specifically, we study the Jacobians $J_m$ of the hyperelliptic curves

 where $m\geq 3$ is any integer.
-Such abelian varieties are usually degenerate if $m$ is composite (in particular, this happens for all odd composite $m$, see \cite[Theorem 1.1]{Heidi}).
-Moreover, the algebraic Sato-Tate and Mumford-Tate conjectures are known to hold for these varieties, so that in particular we know unconditionally that exceptional Hodge classes in the cohomology of $J_m$ affect its Galois representations.
+Such abelian varieties are known to be degenerate if, for example, $m$ is an odd composite number (see \cite[Theorem 1.1]{Heidi}) and are nondegenerate if $m$ is a power of 2 (\cite[Theorem 1.2]{EmoryGoodson2024}), prime (\cite{Shimura}), or twice an odd prime (\cite{EmoryGoodson2022}).
+Moreover, the Mumford-Tate conjecture is known to hold for these varieties because they have complex multiplication.
+In particular, we know unconditionally that there is a close relationship between exceptional Hodge classes in the cohomology of $J_m$ and its Galois representations.
 We also note that the curves $C_m$ arise as quotients of the Fermat curves $x^m + y^m + z^m = 0 \subset \mathbb{P}_{2, \mathbb{Q}}$, which is why we call $J_m$ a \textit{Fermat Jacobian}.

 Working with these concrete examples allows us to demonstrate different phenomena that can occur for degenerate abelian varieties and develop methods for understanding their structure.
-In particular, we give a general description of the Sato-Tate group of abelian varieties and derive from it an algorithm to compute the Sato-Tate group of any Fermat Jacobian $J_m$.
-The algorithm is practical and we implement it to fully describe the first known example of the Sato-Tate group of a degenerate abelian variety.

-\begin{remark*} According to the Hodge conjecture, every Hodge class (in particular, every exceptional class) should arise from an algebraic cycle.
-While we don't explicitly construct exceptional algebraic \emph{cycles} in this paper, we do exhibit exceptional \emph{classes} and pin down precisely the cohomology groups in which they live.
-Our methods also allow us to compute the field of definition of these classes. \end{remark*}